mateuszbaran/CovarianceEstimation.jl/docs/src/index.md

 ## Package Features

 - Standard corrected and uncorrected covariance estimators,
-- Linear and Nonlinear shrinkage estimators
+- Linear and Nonlinear shrinkage estimators, including estimators for covariance matrices too large to store in dense form
 - Focus on speed and lightweight dependencies

 ## Manual outline